 Conclusion

 When it comes to types of seller accounts on Amazon, you only really need to make one decision.
 This is whether you should go down the route of a professional or individual seller account.
-Nine times out of ten, if you are planning to run a business on the platform, you should always opt for a professional account.
+Nine times out of ten, if you are planning to run a business on the platform, you should always opt for a professional type.

 Register for a free 30-day trial now to save time and grow your Amazon business effectively!